Top 10 Predator Comics

-The Predator comics have now been released for three decades and contain some great stories.
-Here is a top 10 list of the best ones in descending order, including some crossover comics like Batman vs. Predator and Aliens vs. Predator.
+The Predator comics have now been released for three decades and contain some great stories, expanding on what we saw in the movies and often showing things from the Predator's perspective.
+While most of them take place in the present, there are several historical Yautja stories and even some that take place in the far future.
+Dark Horse Comics released the majority of Predator comics, but recently, the rights moved to Marvel.
+Here is a list of the best Predator comics in descending order, including some crossover comics like Batman vs. Predator and Aliens vs. Predator.

 Batman vs. Predator tells the story of Predators coming to hunt in Gotham City and Batman using all of his might to defeat them.
 First, he uses his detective skills to figure out what exactly he is dealing with.
 Later, Batman comes close to being beaten to a pulp but manages to make a successful comeback with the help of power armor (similar that he used against Superman).
 This is actually one of the longest-running Predator comics, with 3 parts that are collected in a big omnibus edition.
 Batman and Superman actually fight Aliens and Predators in several more comic series with various quality.